HerSta/NTNU-cyborg_backend/README.md

 TODO

 # TODO
-* Actually make things
+* Find a place to put the server
-  * Actually make things
+  * Add git hooks
-      * Actually make things
+      * Do stuff
-  * Actually make things
+  * Do more stuff

 # Links
 ["Frontend"](https://github.com/Astroxslurg/ntnu-cyborg_node)